 Norwegian house prices have risen substantially since 2003 but less so in real terms as adjusted for household disposable income.
 There is a risk, however, that housing prices could fall from the current high levels.
-Both in 2008 and in 2013 as well as in end of 2017 and the beginning of 2018, Norway's real estate market experienced a decline.
+Both in 2008 and in 2013 (when residential house prices fell by 0.6 per cent. for the year as a whole), Norway's real estate market experienced a decline, though in 2013 to a much smaller extent than in 2008.
 Several factors have contributed to the change in real estate prices, such as income growth, population and household growth (including immigration and urbanisation trends and the supply of newly built houses) and general economic factors (including mortgage interest rates), as well as general public expectations relating to residential property values.
 A discussion and visual presentation of some of the important factors in this regard have been included in this Base Prospectus, see "The Norwegian Economy, Housing and Mortgage Loan Markets".